slovak-egov/wordpress-idsk-toolkit/readme.txt

 ID-SK Toolkit WordPress plugin, Copyright 2021 Slovensko IT, a.s..
 ID-SK is distributed under the terms of the GNU GPLv2 or later and under the terms of [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

+== Resources ==
+Unless otherwise specified, all the plugin images are created by us and licensed under the same license as the plugin is.

 == Frequently Asked Questions ==

 = When FAQ will be availiable? =